 Friends of the School - connected charity.
-A donation was made from The Friends of the School for £1,000 to help support the school production.
+A donation was made from The Friends of the School for £500 to help support the leavers books.
 The donation was at an arm's length basis and in entering into the transaction, the academy complied with the requirements of the Academies Financial Handbook.

 Powells Educational Trust - of which Andy Johnson is a trustee.
-A donation was made from Powells Educational Trust for £16,035 in relation to IT development around the School and for exam prizes.
+A donation was made from Powell's Educational Trust for £19,135 in relation to IT development around the Schools.
 The donations were made at an arm's length basis and in entering into the transaction, the academy complied with the requirements of the Academies Financial Handbook.

-In entering into the above transactions the academy has complied with the requirements of the Academies Financial Handbook 2017/18 and the transactions were on a commercial arms lengh basis.
+In entering into the above transactions the academy has complied with the requirements of the Academies Financial Handbook 2018/19 and the transactions were on a commercial arms lengh basis.